Last updated on June 3rd, 2019 at 04:11 pm

 Nowadays, there are almost 16,000 Americans visit the ER annually for issues with Dexedrine.
 A lot of this may be due to the fact that Dexedrine is one of the easiest prescriptions to become addicted to because it is easily accessible.
 44,000 prescriptions are filled every day in the United States for Dexedrine and similar amphetamines.

-And while 4.4% of Americans have a legal prescription; several doctors are worried that addiction to Dexedrine will be the next opioid epidemic.
+And while 4.4 percent of Americans have a legal prescription; several doctors are worried that addiction to Dexedrine will be the next opioid epidemic.

 As a powerful stimulant, Dexedrine may have several effects on a person’s body.
 These may vary, but often include: